 In June 2017, we submitted an application to have Geelong recognised by UNESCO; The United Nations Educational, Scientific and Cultural Organization (through their Creative Cities Network) as a City of Design.

-Visit the Creative City of Design Geelong website for full details.
+Visit the Geelong City of Design website for full details.

 What is the UNESCO Creative Cities Network?

 The UNESCO Creative Cities Network (UCCN) was created in 2004.
 The aim of the Network is to make creativity an essential driver for sustainable urban renewal and development.
 Today, the Network comprises 180 cities from 73 countries, working together towards common objectives:

 - Placing creativity and cultural industries at the core of development plans at the local level.

 - Actively cooperating through inter-city partnerships at the international level.

 To foster partnerships and synergy, the UCCN cities are designated in one of the seven creative fields covered by the Network:

 Our history has been filled with many Australian and world design firsts.
 Some Geelong inventions or designs have changed the world.

 Geelong is the home of the first designed commercial refrigeration (James Harrison 1851).
 The Ford 'ute', which is the forerunner to the modern SUV, was designed by Lew Bandt and built here in 1934.